 Following my retirement from the United States Marine Corps, I obtained a secondary teaching certification and taught high school for fifteen years.
 I subsequently worked as a test developer and project director for a major testing development company on behalf of several states, including California, Connecticut, Florida, Georgia, Massachusetts, Mississippi, Ohio, and Texas.
 After full retirement, I worked as a free-lance test writer for three testing development companies.

 Throughout my three-decades long military career, I was privileged to work for and with some of the finest Marines ever to don the uniform.
 Were I to mention them all here, it would take several long pages.
 Many of these Marines were very senior World War II and Korean War veterans.
 A few of them became Marines even before the outbreak of war in 1941.
 They were all good teachers and I am indebted to them, each and every one.
 Including one with whom I served at Camp Pendleton who I am sure will comment here from time to time, Lieutenant Colonel William C. Curtis–himself a mustang, who served from 1958 to 1990.
 I can never repay his friendship or his mentorship.
 And he has the negatives, so I can’t forget that.

 So … retired but not yet dead.
 My sporadic posting of late is the result of increased travel to England and Western Europe.
-This blog looks back into history to discover individuals who were, in their own right, the greatest of men (and women).
-Readers are invited to comment but I insist on civility.
+This blog looks back into history to discover tales worth repeating.
+I encourage my readers to comment but I must insist on civility.